Pipeline Parallelism

 The fundamental cost of PP is the bubble: the time at the start of a step when later stages have not received any inputs yet, plus the symmetric time at the end when earlier stages have already finished.
 For a P-stage pipeline running m micro-batches, the bubble fraction of total step time is roughly (P - 1) / m.
 With P=4 and m=8, that is 3/8 = 37.5% idle time, which is a brutal hit.
 With P=4 and m=64, it falls to 3/64 = 4.7%, which is fine.

 The way to eliminate the bubble is to use more micro-batches than stages, by a healthy margin.
 The cost is memory: each micro-batch in flight needs activation memory for its forward pass to be available for backward.
 Megatron-LM and DeepSpeed both implement the "1F1B" (one-forward-one-backward) interleaving schedule, where each stage alternates between processing the next micro-batch's forward and the previous one's backward.
-This caps the activation memory at P micro-batches per stage instead of m, which is what makes the high micro-batch counts tractable.
+In steady state 1F1B caps activation memory at up to P micro-batches on the first stage (with later stages holding fewer in flight), instead of m everywhere; that decay is what makes high micro-batch counts tractable.

 Newer variants (interleaved 1F1B, virtual pipeline) split each stage into multiple "virtual stages" so the same physical GPU runs multiple non-contiguous chunks of the layer stack.
-This further reduces the bubble at the cost of more cross-stage communication.
-The DeepSpeed-Megatron 3D parallelism papers benchmark this and the residual bubble can be brought under 5% on most production setups.
+This further reduces the bubble at the cost of more cross-stage communication: the residual bubble drops by roughly v times (where v is the number of virtual stages per device), so reaching under 5% requires both high virtual-stage count and high micro-batch count.

 Why PP fights with batch size